psevestre/openid-fapi/Financial_API_WD_002.md

 Read and Write Access carries high financial risk, so the protection level is higher than Read Only Access.

-As a profile of The OAuth 2.0 Authorization Framework, this document mandates the following to the Read and Write API of the FAPI.
+As a profile of The OAuth 2.0 Authorization Framework, this document mandates the following for the Read and Write API of the FAPI.

 #### 5.2.2 Authorization Server